 3.3.
 Spatial Representation of Displacements over GERD’s Main and Saddle Dam Locations

 Figure 7 exhibits the spatial representation of the vertical displacement (in meters) over the GERD’s Main and Saddle Dams utilizing the DInSAR technique for the period from December 2016 to July 2021.
 The minus sign in the figures represents subsidence while a positive sign represents an uplift.
+The displacement ranges with no color assigned is to show that the displacement exists but for clarity purpose, is not shown with color in the image.
+It is noteworthy that the pixels with no points highlighted does not mean zero displacement but that the displacement is very minor – not exceeding + or – 0.01 m (1 cm).